Sevastienn/ChiralForce-Fibre/README.md

 # ChiralForce

+This repository contains a Python script `fields.py` together with two interactive Jupyter notebooks:
+* `force_basis.ipynb` capable of reproducing twelve plots of force densities for any material parameters and for any mode near a cylindrical dielectric fibre
+* `particles.ipynb` capable of calculating and ploting the force fields for spherical chiral particles

 ## Dependencies
-This code requires python and packages listed in the file environment.yaml.
+This code requires python package manager such as Anaconda, Miniconda or Micromamba and packages listed in the file environment.yaml.
 These packages are namely:
 * astropy
 * jupyter
 * matplotlib (version 3.7)